Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 —Joy, Netflix

-This British biographical film shares “the true story of the world’s first in vitro fertilization baby, Louise Brown.
-Starring James Norton, Bill Nighy and Thomas McKenzie, Joy brings to the screen how IVF came to be a reality and possibility for so many who desired to have children.
+This British biographical film shares “the true story of the world’s first in vitro fertilization baby, Louise Brown”.
+Starring James Norton, Bill Nighy and Thomas McKenzie, Joy brings to the screen how IVF came to be a reality and possibility for so many who desired having children.
 Look for the film today on Netflix and take a look at the trailer below.

 Have a look at the trailer below and look for the film in theaters beginning today.